Country music has a bit of a reputation for being sad — so, unsurprisingly, there are a lot of country songs that

-- "Go Rest High on That Mountain", by Vince Gill.
+- Vince Gill: "Go Rest High on That Mountain."

 - Danny Gokey, "I Will Not Say Goodbye".
 ESPECIALLY the video.
 No matter what you thought of the guy on Idol, this song deserved to be a Top 40 country hit, and it was.

 - Bobby Goldsboro: